 What to Expect

 A diagnosis of cancer can feel overwhelming.
 We have an experienced, compassionate team ready to help you.
 At Seattle Cancer Care Alliance (SCCA) we view treatment as a collaborative effort, with the goal of turning cancer patients like you into survivors.

 Personal Care Team

 Every SCCA patient with leukemia has a personal team that includes an oncologist, nurse case manager, and team coordinator.
 Additional specialists, such as a social worker, physical therapist, nutritionist, or radiation oncologist, may be involved, if you need them.

 Before your first visit, the team will have reviewed your pathology slides (tissue samples from any biopsies) and any scans or tests you have already had.
-If you do not live in or near one of SCCA’s facilities, we may ask your referring doctor to arrange for additional tests or scans so that these results are available before your appointment at SCCA.
+If you do not live near one of SCCA’s facilities, we may ask your referring doctor to arrange for additional tests or scans so that these results are available before your appointment at SCCA.

 Your First Visit